irisnet/irisnet/README.md

 # irisnet
 IRIS Network

-This is a directory holding materials for IRISnet related communication, such as infor to be used on www.irisnet.org
+This is a directory holding materials for IRISnet related communication, such as infor being used on www.irisnet.org